Four Corners (American TV series)

-Four Corners is an American prime time television drama that ran from February 24, 1998, to March 3, 1998, on CBS.
-It was produced by David Jacobs.
+Four Corners is an American prime time television drama starring Ann-Margret, Sônia Braga, Raymond J. Barry, Justin Chambers, Megan Ward, Kamar de los Reyes, Tim Carhart and Douglas Wert that ran from February 24 to March 3, 1998, on CBS.
+It was created by David Jacobs, Julie Sayres and Michael Filerman and produced by Roundelary-MF, Ann Margret Productions, Rysher Entertainment and CBS Productions.

 Synopsis

 Following the death of her husband in a plane crash, Amanda Wyatt (Ann-Margret) struggles to keep her sprawling Homestead Ranch out of the hands of property developers.
 Working against her is her devious son Alex (Douglas Wert) who wants to sell the land to developers and leave with her cash.
 Her friend Carlotta (Sônia Braga) is also fighting to keep the land out of the developers' hands as she represents the migrant workers of the area who depend on the land for their income.
 Other characters included Carlotta's son Tomas (Kamar de los Reyes) who had been in love with Amanda's flighty daughter Kate (Megan Ward) but had given her up for a life in the church but is now fighting his feelings for her; Sam (Raymond J. Barry), the ranch foreman and potential love interest for Amanda, caring school teacher Eva (Dahlia Waingort) and Caleb (Justin Chambers), the wayward son of Sam who has just been released from jail.